History of Christianity: Worldwide

-Before 1945, about a third of the people in the world were Christians, and about 80% of them lived in Europe, Russia, and the Americas.
-In 2025, 31% of adults around the world declare themselves Christian, but they are no longer concentrated in the West.
-Christianity has declined in Europe.
-Between 2010 and 2015, the number of European Christians who died outnumbered births by nearly 6 million.
-From 2019 to 2024, the Christian share of the adult population in the United States stayed between 60% and 64%.
-Even so, it is estimated that fewer than a quarter of the world's Christians will live in its western locations by 2060.

 After WWII, decolonization strengthened the indigenization efforts of Christian missionaries, leading to explosive growth in the churches of many former colonies.
-In 1900, about six and a half percent of the total population of Africa were Christian; Christians numbered just under nine million out of the total population of 140 million.
+In sub-Saharan Africa of 1900, about six and a half percent of the total population were Christian (Christians numbered just under nine million out of the total population of 140 million).
 By 1960, this increased to just under 21%: 60 million out of a total population of 286.7 million.
-By 2005, the percentage of Christians was about half of the continent's population, which remained consistent into 2022.
+By 2005, the percentage of Christians in Africa was about half of the continent's population, which remained consistent into 2022.

+Before 1945, about a third of the people in the world were Christians, and about 80% of them lived in Europe, Russia, and the Americas.
+In 2025, Christians remain at the same proportion, with 31% of adults around the world declaring themselves Christian, but they are no longer concentrated in the West.
+Christianity has declined in Europe and America.
+From 2019 to 2024, the Christian share of the adult population in the United States was between 60% and 64%.
+It is estimated that fewer than a quarter of the world's Christians will live in its western locations by 2060.

 According to PEW, religion is very important to people in Africa, the Middle East, South Asia, and Latin America where populations are growing and are likely to continue to grow.
-This is shifting the geographic center of Christianity to sub-Saharan Africa where more than forty percent of the world's Christians are projected to live by 2060.
+Combined with Western decline, the geographic center of Christianity is shifting to sub-Saharan Africa where more than forty percent of the world's Christians are projected to live by 2060.

-Christianity in Southeast and East Asia, especially Korea, grew faster after colonialism.
+Christianity in Southeast and East Asia, especially Korea, grew faster after colonialism ended.
 Rapid expansion began in the 1980s.
 The Council on Foreign Relations reports that the number of Chinese Protestants has grown by an average of 10% annually since 1979, with growth especially prominent among young people.

 With the Fall of the Eastern Bloc, Christianity expanded in some Eastern European countries while declining in others.
 Catholic countries have displayed secularization, while Orthodox countries have experienced a revival of church participation.
 Orthodox Christianity made a partial resurgence in the former Soviet Union after 1991 and continues to be an important element of national identity for many citizens there.

 In the first quarter of the twenty-first century, Christianity is present in all seven continents and a multitude of different cultures.
-Diverse and pluralist, it embraces over three thousand of the world's languages through "Bible translation, prayer, litergy, hymns, and literature".
+Diverse and pluralist, it embraces over three thousand of the world's languages through "Bible translation, prayer, liturgy, hymns, and literature".
 Most Christians live outside North America and Western Europe; white Christians are a global minority, and slightly over half of worldwide Christians are female.
 In 2017, PEW reported that Christianity is the world's largest religion with roughly 2.4 billion followers, equal to 31.2% of the world's population.